djgoldsmith/shape/305/01-Github.md

 ## Version Control.
  - Version control is an awesome tool
    - Helps us keep track of your work
-   - Provides a method od working with others
+   - Provides a method for working with others
    - **Industry Standard**

 ## Version Control